 Commonist Aesthetics is a loose series of articles on commonism as the contemporary afterlife of the idea of communism.
-The contributions by Marina Vishmidt, Mikkel Bolt Rasmussen, Isabell Lorey, Sven Lütticken, Andreas Siekmann, Christoph Brunner & Gerald Raunig and Marc James Léger, Erik Bordeleau and Matteo Pasquinelli will soon be supplemented by new essays from Matteo Pasquinelli, Kerstin Stakemeier and Metahaven among others.
+The contributions by Marina Vishmidt, Mikkel Bolt Rasmussen, Isabell Lorey, Sven Lütticken, Andreas Siekmann, Christoph Brunner & Gerald Raunig, Marc James Léger, Erik Bordeleau and Matteo Pasquinelli will soon be supplemented by new essays from Kerstin Stakemeier and Metahaven among others.
 Later this year, the whole Commonist Aesthetics project will be rounded off by a book publication.